felipefr/ddfenics/README.md

 # Tutorial DDFenics at CISM's minicourse Data-driven Mechanics, Udine, Italy (2022)

 ## DDFenics
-A (model-free) Data-driven implementation based on fenics.
+A (model-free) Data-driven implementation based on fenics (https://github.com/felipefr/ddfenics).

 ## Requirements

 DDFenics relies on the following libraries/packages (some others are installed automatically altogether with the principal ones):
-- library          version
+- library  /        version
-- python           3.8 (conda-forge)
+- python   /        3.8 (conda-forge)
-- fenics           2019.1.0   (conda-forge)
+- fenics   /        2019.1.0   (conda-forge)
-- scikit-learn     latest or no restriction (conda-forge)
+- scikit-learn /  latest or no restriction (conda-forge)
-- matplotlib	   latest or no restriction (conda-forge)
+- matplotlib	/  latest or no restriction (conda-forge)

 Optionally for mesh generation and postprocessing (with Paraview):
-- library          version
+- library   /    version
-- h5py             2.10.0 (conda-forge)
+- h5py      /    2.10.0 (conda-forge)
-- meshio           3.3.1  (pypi)
+- meshio    /    3.3.1  (pypi)
-- pygmsh           6.0.2  (pypi)
+- pygmsh    /    6.0.2  (pypi)
-- gmsh             4.6.0   (pypi)
+- gmsh      /    4.6.0   (pypi)

 Optionally for an interactive run of the tutorial:
 - library          version